Online mental wellbeing resources

 Student Space is here for students through coronavirus and is available to all higher education students across England and Wales.
 Student Space is a trusted place to:

-Access a dedicated freephone number which is open from 4pm to 11pm, offering listening support, information and onward signposting for students.
+For phone support, call on 0808 189 5260.
+This is a freephone number, open from 4pm to 11pm, offering listening support, information and onward signposting.

-Access the webchat from 4pm to 11pm every day to talk to a trained supporter who will listen and help you talk through any issues you are experiencing.
+Access the Student Space webchat from 4pm to 11pm every day to talk to a trained supporter who will listen and help you talk through any issues you are experiencing.

-To start a conversation, text ‘STUDENT’ to 85258.
+To start a conversation via text support, text ‘STUDENT’ to 85258.
 Get 24/7 support from a trained volunteer.
 It’s free, confidential and anonymous.
 Whether you’re experiencing depression, anxiety, loneliness or relationship issues, they are here to listen and support you.

 Every Mind Matters

-There are simple things we can all do to look after our mental health and wellbeing and the NHS's Every Mind Matters has some useful tips to help if you are worried about coronavirus.
+There are simple things we can all do to look after our mental health and wellbeing and the NHS Every Mind Matters has some useful tips to help.

 The Samaritans have launched a new Self - Help App to help you keep track of how you're feeling, as well as get recommendations for things you can do to help yourself cope, feel better and stay safe in a crisis.